Team-Schwessinger/Pathogen_Detection_and_Microbiome_scripts/README.md

 QC_and_BLAST.py: combined all the programes used in the analysis and save ouput files from each step into the desired place.

 creating_final_dataframe.py: re-organizing all the output files of basecalling and each BLAST step, summarizing all the relavant information for data visualization.

+Prepare_figure2&3_info.ipynb: generating dataframe for plotting figure 2 and figure 3

+figure_2&3_plotting.ipynb: used for plotting figure 2 and figure 3

+Prepare_figure4_info.ipynb: generating dataframe and plotting figure 4

+Prepare_figure5_info.ipynb: generating dataframe for plotting figure 5

+figure5_plotting.ipynb: used for plotting figure 5